Helpdesk Training Article

 You can request a name amendment under specific circumstances up to two years after the exam.
 Contact your Centre for details.

 Copyright on all question papers and exam material belongs to us.
 You must not take question papers, notes, or any other exam material out of the exam room.
-You must not distribute and/or post any exam content on websites or social media.
+You must not share or distribute any exam content, including on websites or social media.

 10. Complaints